tan14007/hw_1_glut_shader/README.md

-First homework in 2110514 Realtime Computer Graphics and Physics Simulation at Chulalongkorn University, almost the same as the one in CS184: Introduction to Computer Graphics - Spring 2006
+First homework in 2110514 Realtime Computer Graphics and Physics Simulation at Chulalongkorn University, almost the same as the one in CS184: Introduction to Computer Graphics - Spring 2006 The task is to rendering a shpere with Phong Shading using OpenGL.

 ## Compilation
 In Mac OS, you could compile using this command